 - Serpyco, a command line tool to sort photo files.

 - Boletin, a newsletter app for Django (discontinued).

 - Randomizeitor, a wallpaper randomizer for GNOME (discontinued).

 Tools I use

 - Firefox is my browser of choice.
 I don't fully trust Chrome/Chromium because they send too much data to Google.

 - Emacs.
 I used Vim for 4 years, but always wondered why so many people loved Emacs.
 Now after 10 years using Emacs exclusively I understand.

-- Nextcloud to sync my contacts, calendars, notes and files across devices.
+- Nextcloud to sync my contacts, calendars and notes across devices.

 - KeepassXC to manage my passwords.